MazontheMoon/fcc_rwd_project3_product/README.md

 Annoyed
 Angry

-Each Product listing will include icon and short description and free price tag
+Each Product listing will include icon and short description and and "price" information

 Contact